postmanlabs/labs-docs/v6/postman/environments_and_globals/intro_to_environments_and_globals.md

 You can reuse the value of a variable in multiple places.
 If you want to change the value, change the variable once and the change is reflected throughout the rest of your code.

 Let’s say you have three API endpoints that use the same domain - `your-domain.com`.
 You can save this domain as a variable and instead of repeating the value, you can use `{{domain}}/endpoint1 and {{domain}}/endpoint2` in the request builder.
-Now, if your domain changes to another- `domain.com`, you just have to change this value once.
+Now, if your domain changes to another- `domain.com`, you only have to change this value once.

 With Postman’s scripting engine you can set variable values, copy data from one request, and use it in another request.